Amy Levy, Author of Reuben Sachs

 Amy Levy, British poet and novelist

-Amy was the second Jewish woman at Cambridge University, and as the first Jewish student at Newnham College, Cambridge.
+Levy was the second Jewish woman at Cambridge University, and as the first Jewish student at Newnham College, Cambridge.
 She was becoming known for her feminist positions and friendships with others who would become known as “New Women.”

 Early promise; a life cut short

-She showed early promise as a poet, publishing A Minor Poet and Other Verse in 1884 when she was just shy of twenty-four.
+Amy Levy showed early promise as a poet, publishing A Minor Poet and Other Verse in 1884 when she was just shy of twenty-four.
 Some of the poems had been published in 1881 in a pamphlet she had printed while at Cambridge, titled Xantippe and Other Poems.
 Her early literary successes notwithstanding, the mood of her poems, many of which were melancholic and pessimistic, reflected a person of great sensitivity, with a tendency to depression.

 Beginning in 1886, wrote several essays on Jewish culture and literature for The Jewish Chronicle.
 The best known is The Ghetto at Florence.
 Others included The Jew in FictionJewish Humour, and Jewish Children.

-What’s known of Amy Levy’s life confirms that she suffered from major depression from the time she was young.
+What’s known of Levy’s life confirms that she suffered from major depression from the time she was young.
 As she grew into womanhood, her depression deepened, in part due to the turmoil of her romantic relationships.
 She was also distressed by her increasing deafness.

 On September 9, 1889, just two months shy of her twenty-eighth birthday, she committed suicide at her parents’ home in Endsleigh Gardens by inhaling carbon monoxide.
 The first Jewish woman to be cremated in England, her ashes are interred at Balls Pond Road Cemetery in London.